 Evolution education is a persistent problem area in science education.
 Research shows that students may hold on to religious or indigenous beliefs rather than accept scientific accounts of evolution, may develop idiosyncratic hybrid beliefs, or may hold inconsistent ideas at the same time.
 Existing learning theories fail to fully account for these types of knowledge.
 A promising framework to better conceptualize the learning of evolution is presented: collateral learning/cultural border crossing (Aikenhead & Jegede, 1999), first developed to explain science learning in non-Western cultures.
 We then analyze existing frameworks and typologies of evolution understanding and demonstrate how the collateral learning framework can account for the prior frameworks' categories.
 For religious students, or students who have other indigenous creation and speciation accounts, scientific accounts of evolution effectively are a foreign culture.
-If we believe in the importance of student ideas to science learning, it behooves us to carefully and respectfully consider how these entirely.
+If we believe in the importance of student ideas to science learning, it behooves us to carefully and respectfully consider how these ideas may form part of their cultural identity and not simply expect or demand that they abandon these entirely.
 Teachers need to act as "cultural brokers" to help facilitate cultural border crossing among their students, and to avoid the "cultural violence" that may result with confront-and-replace pedagogy